-To provide young people access to mental health services settings for children aged 0-25 Young people want to have tools, resources, and techniques that help them build and maintain routines.
-Young people want to develop more life skills in educat access opportunities and experiences for their fu Young people want more support and awareness surrounding unhealthy coping mechanisms, such as vaping.
-Young people want to develop their skills in meal prepar healthy eating. ration, cooking, and It is important for young people to feel loved, understood, and heard by the communities and spaces they are a part of.
-Young people want a healthy balance between ac pressure and meaningful activity. ademic Young people want a healthy standard of living such as an adequate income.
+To provide young people access to mental health services in and outside of educational settings for children aged 0-25.

+Young people want to have tools, resources, and techniques that help them build and maintain routines.

+Young people want to develop more life skills in education and more support to access opportunities and experiences for their future aspirations.

+Young people want more support and awareness surrounding unhealthy coping mechanisms, such as vaping.

+Young people want to develop their skills in meal preparation, cooking, and healthy eating.

+It is important for young people to feel loved, understood, and heard by the communities and spaces they are a part of.

+Young people want a healthy balance between academic pressure and meaningful activity.

+Young people want a healthy standard of living such as an adequate income.